Nitish0943/credit_default_model_real/README.md

 - If Streamlit complains about CORS or port, the `--server.enableCORS false` and `$PORT` in the start command should resolve common issues.

 Enjoy! 🚀

+## Short report

+### Problem

+Predicting credit card payment default is important for banks and lenders to manage risk and allocate capital.
+The goal of this project is to provide a lightweight, user-facing tool that predicts whether a customer will default on their next payment using historical billing and payment features.

+### Approach

+We trained a supervised classification model on the UCI Credit Card dataset.
+The application loads a pre-trained model (`credit_default_model.pkl`) and exposes a Streamlit interface (`app.py`) to collect a few key features (limit balance, demographics, recent bill and payment amounts, and payment status) and produce a default probability and binary prediction.

+### Results

+The app returns a probability score and a binary decision (likely to default / not likely to default).
+Model performance on validation data achieved reasonable discrimination (see `EDA.ipynb` for metrics and visualizations).
+Exact metrics (AUC, precision, recall) are available in the EDA notebook and model training artifacts.

+### Discussion

+This Streamlit app is a demo for model consumption and quick exploration.
+For production use, consider the following improvements:

+- Host the model artifact outside the git repository (object storage) if it is large.
+- Add input validation and user authentication for the web interface.
+- Implement model monitoring and periodic re-training to handle data drift.
+- Expand features and perform robust cross-validation and calibration for more reliable probability estimates.

+These changes make the tool safer and more reliable for real-world deployment.